-The perfect beginner DIY project for how to install vertical wood planked walls and add character in any space on a small budget.
+The perfect beginner DIY project to install wood vertical shiplap wainscoting in a bathroom to add character on a small budget.

 Flip that shiplap vertical and all of a sudden, it has a more modern vibe and lends itself to lots of different decorating styles… which is exactly what we were going for with the California Casual powder room.